DOH reports an increase of 2,564 COVID-19 cases

 There are 130,982 total probable cases of COVID-19 in the state.

-Clearfield County reported 24 new cases.
-Elk County reported six new cases.
-Jefferson County reported three new cases.
+In two days, Jefferson County reported three new cases.
+Clearfield County reported 24 new cases and Elk County reported six new cases.

-Clearfield County reported 114 total deaths.
 Jefferson County reported 90 deaths.
-Elk County reported 35 deaths.
+Clearfield County reported 114 total deaths and Elk County reported 35 deaths.

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Clearfield County is at 18,681, in Elk County, 5,503, and in Jefferson County, 7,403, according to the Department of Health.
+To date, the number of negative cases reported in Jefferson County is 7,403; in Clearfield County, 18,681, and in Elk County, 5,503, according to the Department of Health.

 There were 74 new deaths reported Monday.
 The DOH is reporting 24,100 total deaths in 67 counties as a result of COVID-19.